Data protection

 🤝 Purpose: Optimizing the payment process on our website

-⚖️ Legal bases: Article 6 paragraph 1 letter b GDPR (contract execution), Article 6 paragraph 1 letter a GDPR (consent)
+⚖️ Legal basis: Art.
+6 Para.
+1 lit. b GDPR (contract execution), Art.
+6 Para.
+1 lit. a GDPR (consent)

-What is stripe?
+What is Stripe?

 The technology company Stripe offers payment solutions for online payments.
-With Stripe it is possible to accept credit and debit card payments in our webshop.
+With Stripe it is possible to accept credit and debit card payments in our web shop.
 Stripe handles the entire payment process.
 A big advantage of Stripe is that you never have to leave our website or shop during the payment process and the payment is processed very quickly.

 Why do we use Stripe for our website?